Preparing For Installation

 - Stock up on paper products.
 Your dishwasher will be disconnected, and you may be limited on space for hand washing dishes.

-- Plan for 1-2 days of tearing out old cabinets and countertops depending on the size of the project and if you are removing any walls.
+- Plan for 1-2 days of tearing out old cabinets depending on the size of the project and if you are removing any walls.

 - Be sure drywall, flooring, and painting of walls/ceilings is complete before new cabinet installation.